Crispy Potato and Peach Salad with Scallion Dressing

 Ingredients

-• 1/4 cup fresh basil leaves, finely chopped plus more for garnish
+• 1/4 cup chopped fresh basil leaves plus more for garnish

-• 2 medium ripe peaches, cored and cut into chunks
+• 2 medium ripe peaches, halved, cored, and thinly sliced

 Save this recipe!